HP to RPM Converter

 Quantity Unit Symbol Notes

-Torque Foot-pound force ft·lbf Use with hp and 5252
+Torque Foot-pound force lb·ft Default torque unit; used directly with 5252

 Common Issues & Fixes

-Most issues come from unit mismatches, wrong horsepower definitions, or using power and torque values that do not belong to the same operating point.
+Most issues come from the wrong torque unit, entering a power figure that is not mechanical HP, or using power and torque values that do not belong to the same operating point.
 Here are quick fixes.

-• If RPM is infinite or error shows, your torque may be zero or too close to zero.
+• If RPM is rejected with an error, your torque may be zero or blank—torque must be greater than zero.

 When specs list only peak horsepower, locate the torque at that same RPM, or use a power–torque curve.
 If you cannot find matched data, treat the result as an estimate and widen your tolerance.